cake-admin/cakev2/src/rules/rules.md

    - Lint/test coverage thresholds not met
    - Performance budgets exceeded
 4. The Action must **cache dependencies** to improve run times.
-5. Use GitHub’s built-in Pages deployment token (no personal tokens).
+5. Use GitHub's built-in Pages deployment token (no personal tokens).
 6. All deployment logs must be visible in the Actions tab.
 7. Manual deploys (`npm run deploy`) allowed only for recovery or preview branches.
+8. **Token File Deployment**: When `src/tokens/cake-color-tokens.json` is modified, it must be included in the deployment.
+The tokens file is automatically bundled into the JavaScript during build, ensuring it's always deployed with the application.
+See Section 8 for detailed token deployment rules.

 ✅ **Cursor Check:**
 - Confirm `.github/workflows/deploy.yml` exists and passes lint.